Step 1: Your free phone call

 Step 5: Filing your case with the Court

-If they violate the automatic stay, we can sue them for Contempt of Court.
-The creditors will leave you alone after the case is filed.
-If they don’t, the Court will fine them.
+- If your creditors violate the automatic stay, we can sue them for Contempt of Court

 Step 6: The meeting of creditors (341 hearing)

 About 30 days after we file your bankruptcy case, we will attend the Meeting of Creditors or the 341 Hearing.

 This meeting is the creditor’s opportunity to show up and ask you questions.